michih57/scala-coding-challenge/implementation.md

 # Approach

 When the server is started, it preprocesses the reviews file to sort its lines by product.
-This way, when handling a request, the file can essentially be processed in chunks, because all reviews for one product are adjacent lines.
+This way, when handling a request, the file can essentially be processed in chunks, because all reviews for one product are in adjacent lines.
 For each product the average rating can thus be computed without having to have processed the complete file.
 This approach should be fairly easy on memory usage - at least in the large sample file no product had more than 18K reviews.
 If memory consumption needs to be brought down further, this could be done by splitting the chunk of reviews for one